aaronbieber/deleteyourdefaults.show/content/episodes/authenticity/index.md

 ---
 title: "Authenticity"
 date: 2025-07-30T07:25:35-04:00
-description: "People are craving authenticity more and more.
+description: "People are craving authenticity more and more---both expressing it and being around others who are embodying it.
 We explore our own challenges to being authentically self-expressed and our experiences getting in touch with it."
-podcast_file: ""
-episode_image: ""
-explicit: "no"
+explicit: "yes"
 ---

 {{< podcast "https://open.spotify.com/embed/episode/107pjvUOViNzOBv9JKA70u?utm_source=generator" >}}